wtmenten/TFE/README.md

 Dress up as a local and go kill Reshala's brother when he's around.
 That will really give Reshala something to be mad about...

 ```
-- TLDR: Assasinate Reshala's little brother at the dorms - as a scav, or as pmc while wearing a scav vest, balaclava, and ushanka hat. other scavs will not interfere.
+- TLDR: Assassinate Reshala's little brother at the dorms - as a scav, or as pmc while wearing a scav vest, balaclava, and ushanka hat. other scavs will not interfere.
 - Reshala's brother [Shturman skin, no guards, replaces reshala spawn %75 chance, ai_easy, behavior: reshala?]